-As in previous years, sections 1 and 2 of this report give general advice and guidance concerning parking in car parks and contain details of the parking policies and guidelines which North Dorset District Council had set for both those of its staff who issued Penalty Charges ('parking tickets') and for those of its staff who dealt with motorists' appeals against those charges.
+As in previous years, sections 1 and 2 of this report give general advice and guidance concerning parking in car parks and contain details of the parking policies and guidelines which West Dorset District Council had set for both those of its staff who issued Penalty Charges ('parking tickets') and for those of its staff who dealt with motorists' appeals against those charges.

 Section 3 of this report deals with the Council's parking related statistical and financial performance over the period from 1st April 2018 until its final day of operation on 31st March 2019.
+It also mentions some of the projects which members of Parking Section staff were involved with during that period.